KAMALESHNITHYA/DS_Module14/Ex6-Circular-queue..md

 ```
 /*
 Program to delete three elements from the filled circular queue
-Developed by: Ragavan E
+Developed by: KAMALESH R
-RegisterNumber: 212223040160
+RegisterNumber: 212223230094
 */
 /*#include <stdio.h>
 #define SIZE 5